Slicer/Slicer/Docs/user_guide/getting_started.md

 Terms used in various fields of medical and biomedical image computing and clinical images are not always consistent.
 This section defines terms that are commonly used in 3D Slicer, especially those that may have different meaning in other contexts.

-- **Annotation**: Simple geometric objects and measurements that the user can place in viewers.
-Annotations module can be used to create such objects, but it is deprecated - being replaced by Markups module.
 - **Bounds**: Describes bounding box of a spatial object along 3 axes.
 Defined in VTK by 6 floating-point values: `X_min`, `X_max`, `Y_min`, `Y_max`, `Z_min`, `Z_max`.
 -** Brightness/contras**t: Specifies linear mapping of voxel values to brightness of a displayed pixel.
 Brightness is the linear offset, contrast is the multiplier.
 In medical imaging, this linear mapping is more commonly specified by window/level values.
 - **Cell**: Data cells are simple topological elements of meshes, such as lines, polygons, tetrahedra, etc.